Student health center

 Students living in the Oaks or commuting may apply for funds to cover this cost through Financial Aid or contact the Chaplain’s office for funding assistance.

-The Health Center is located on the first floor of Carroll Hall between Belk Dining Hall and Martin Hall.
+The Center is located on the first floor of the Student Health and Wellness Building between Belk Dining Hall and Martin Hall.

 Our office cannot disclose names or other identifying information to any person, including family or other college officials, without the student’s consent.
 In certain cases health professionals have a legal responsibility to disclose student information without prior consent.
 These cases include when a student poses a threat to themselves or others, possible child or elder abuse/neglect, or when issued a court order by a judge.